Glitch-art/Glitch-art/README.md

 Beyond my technical skills, I am currently studying a specialization in Management for Organizational Development, which complements my activity planning and leadership skills, making it ideal for environments where coordination and strategy play an essential role.

 ## I’m currently working on ...
+- A web page to generate educative storytellings.
 - A web page to facilitate the use of inventories made with ruby on rails.
 - A sudoku app for SmartWatch (WearOs).